Montana-Media-Arts/webDesignFall2024/_docs/topic-06/06-text-types/07-page.md

 <div class="divider-heading"></div>

 The `placeholder` attribute places grey text in a text field.
-This text disappears when the user focuses on the element when clicking in it.
+This text disappears when the user focuses on the element when clicking on it.

-This text offer hints about the _type of text that is expected_ or to _encourage the user to type in the field_.
+This text offers hints about the _type of text that is expected_ or _encourages the user to type in the field_.

 <div class="code-heading">